Alec Garden Fraser: Trinity College, Kandy, Sri Lanka (formerly Ceylon)

-The principal of Trinity College, Rev. A. G. Fraser, took the school from a mere provincial school to a national college.
+Fraser, as principal of Trinity College, took the school from a provincial school to a national college.
 It was in his day that Trinity became the multi-faceted educational institution it is today.
-Since then, students from over 17 different nations have made use of the all round education provided at Trinity.
-Fraser was an inspiring personality and yet truly self-sacrificing.
-All his best years were given to Trinity and all his efforts bore fruit.
-He had the power of persuasion, which he used to inspire brilliant men from Oxford and Cambridge Universities to serve as Anglican missionaries at Trinity College.
-Walter Senior was one such person who came to serve as Vice Principal under Fraser.
+Walter Senior was one such person who came to serve as vice principal under Fraser.
 He is best known as the Bard of Lanka.
-The decisions of Mr. Fraser were daring but far sighted.
-It was he who introduced the mother tongue and broke away from conventional subjects mostly imported from England.
-He introduced a diversified system of education with a strong bias towards national needs.
 Trinity was the first school in Ceylon to introduce Sinhala language into its curriculum.
-Agriculture was introduced when it was not the practice in any other local school.
 The story of Fraser is voluminous, for he was not merely a principal but a stalwart among head masters.
 He had on his staff a brilliant man Gaster, who was responsible for planning the buildings of the time.
 Two buildings, one known as the "Gaster Block" and the other was the Chapel which continues to be admired today and bears testimony to the wisdom of Fraser and Gaster.
 The chapel is unique among churches in Sri Lanka.
 Architecturally one could see the best of Sinhala Architecture, with designs and carvings similar to those one could see in Polonnaruwa, an ancient capital of Sri Lanka.
 It was the first open chapel in the world, when all the others were of gothic type.
-During his years as Principal, Mr. Fraser obtained a lease of a land from the Asgiriya Temple and levelled it to create a playing field, which was later to become the Asgiriya Stadium.
-In his time the school games brought much honour and glory to the school from the innumerable victories in Cricket and Rugby.
-Rev. Fraser left in 1924 to head a school in Gold Coast, namely Achimota School, the great college of that country.
+During his years as Principal, Fraser obtained a lease of land from the War Office and levelled it to create a playing field, which was later to become the Asgiriya Stadium.
+Fraser left in 1924 to head a school, Achimota School, in Gold Coast.

 Achimota College and School

-In 1924, the Gold Coast colonial government approved the funding for the proposed Prince of Wales College and School, now known as "Achimota School", as part of Governor Guggisberg's education reform program for the Gold Coast.
+In 1924, the Gold Coast colonial government approved the funding for the proposed Prince of Wales College and School, now known as Achimota School, as part of the Governor, Gordon Guggisberg's, education reform programme for the Gold Coast.

-Apparently, Rev. Fraser and Dr. Aggrey first met in January 1924 at the home of Dr. J. H. Oldham at Chipstead in Surrey, United Kingdom.
+Apparently, Fraser and Aggrey first met in January 1924 at the home of J. H. Oldham at Chipstead in Surrey, United Kingdom.